Chair: Jennifer Lonsdale, Environmental Investigation Agency

-The Whales Working Group is progressing ongoing initiatives relating to whale, dolphin and porpoise conservation and welfare.
+The Whales Working Group is progressing initiatives relating to whale, dolphin and porpoise conservation and welfare.
 The Group maintains good communications with Dr Gemma Harper, the UK Commissioner to the International Whaling Commission (IWC), on the work of the Commission and related issues.
-Most recently, two members of the Group joined the UK Government’s delegation to the meeting of the IWC’s Scientific Committee, which met in May.
+Most recently, the Group has begun preparing for both the scientific committee meeting and the biennial commission meeting this year.

 For further information, contact Cecily Spelling, Link’s Marine Policy and Campaigns Manager.